BajacDev/mathgraph/CONTRIBUTING.md

 In order to merge your branch into `main`, you need:

 1. All tests to be passing
-2. your changes to be approved by least one reviewer
+2. Your changes to be approved by least one reviewer
+3. Your code to be formatted using [scalafmt](https://scalameta.org/scalafmt/docs/installation.html#sbt)

 In order to keep the repo clean, please:

 1. Write a helpful commit message explaining **why** you did this change more than **how**
 2. Use `squash and merge` before merging into master
 3. Delete your branch once the pull request have been merged

-**Todo**: use a linter

 ## Code of Conduct